-When a taxpayer fails, refuses or neglects to complete, sign and file the reporting schedule, the assessor must issue a forced assessment in accordance with T.C.A. § 67-5-903(c).
+When a taxpayer fails, refuses, or neglects to complete, sign and file the reporting schedule, the assessor must issue a forced assessment in accordance with T.C.A. § 67-5-903(c).
 Essentially, the assessor estimates the fair market value of the taxpayer's TPP after considering the available evidence.
 For example, the assessor might review the schedules filed by other taxpayers in the same type of business.
+TPP Rule 0600-05-.06(5) requires the following factors that should be considered in making forced assessments on non-reporting taxpayers: (a) previous data on file for that account; (b) data from comparable accounts; and (c) data collected during any field visits.

-The assessor must give the taxpayer notice of the forced assessment at least five calendar days before the local board of equalization commences.
+The assessor must give the taxpayer notice of the forced assessment at least five (5) calendar days before the local board of equalization commences.
 The forced assessment becomes final unless the taxpayer appeals to the county board of equalization or seeks mitigation.
 Both remedies are discussed immediately below.